 O'Dillard in Team U.S.A. uniform eight high school All-Americans were brought to Germany.
 Four players were selected from dependent school teams in Europe.
 This method of putting together a team has been very productive, as the U.S. has won 10 of the 25 tournaments and is the unchallenged record holder, much to the delight of the numerous American spectators.
 Tom Gussner remembered that during his six years as NHS varsity coach, two players from Nürnberg were selected for the U.S. team.
 The first was Ray White,'75.
 O'Dillard said White was his inspiration to try out for the 1977 team.
 And O'Dillard remembered Coach Gussner's influence: "I had a stepfather that I didn't get along with, so Coach Gussner was like a father figure for me."
 The tryouts were run by the Heidelberg head coach Dick Stewart, who thought highly of all the NHS players.
 O'Dillard figured he might have a shot at the team since, as he said, "I had put a job on him [Stewart] for two years straight, so he knew me well."
 O'Dillard had averaged 20 points per game in two games against Heidelberg his senior year.
 When the players from the U.S. arrived, the practice sessions began in earnest.
 In something of an understatement, O'Dillard conceded that "all of these guys were pretty good."
 He singled out Darnell Valentine, Pete Budko, Tracy Jackson, Tommy Baker and the OTHER Johnson.
-In the tournament, Earvin Johnson, 6' the team's top scorer, 20 7", was averaging Player" the NBA.

-points per game,

-but Baker received the "Best

-All of the players

-from the U.S.
+In the tournament, Earvin Johnson, 6' the team's top scorer, on 2 practice drills.
+"Magic had the ball in the center, faked, then took two more steps and dunked the ball.
+In retaliation, when I was on offense, I stopped five feet from the top of the circle and took a jump shot.
+Swish!"
+"Even as a high school player, Magic was known for what came to be called 'Show Time' when he played for the Lakers -- behind the back and no-look passes.
+As a center he would often get the rebound, dribble down the court, outrunning the other big guys, and either pass off or score himself," said O'Dillard.
+As might be expected, none of the players from the U.S. had ever been outside the country, so O'Dillard had the fun of serving as a host for them.
+He spoke enough German to play tour guide, assisted by his best friend, who lived in Mannheim.
+They took the neophytes to a dance at an American Youth Activity center, showed them the pleasures of Bratwurst, and acquainted them with Mannheim girls.
+O'Dillard remembered his time at NHS fondly.
+He said his favorite teachers were Mr. Jim Mulder and Continued on page 7.